bigrobsf/websocket-chat/README.md

 Our server will be responsible for listening for connection requests and inbound messages, broadcasting the messages to clients, and listening for disconnection requests.
 In part three, we will also enhance its ability to keep track of clients, which will allow us to add useful features!
 I should add that our server won’t be secure.
 A production server should also check the origin of requests and prevent code injection.

-Here’s what we’ll do to get the server side up and running:
+Here’s what we’ll do to get the server-side up and running:
 * Create an instance of the server and listen to a specific port
 * Create the web socket server
 * Listen for connections